bitwalker/scaladiff/README.md

 ## What is it?

 A Scala library for performing diffs over plain text.
-Results can be produced in unidiff or html formats.
+Results can be produced in raw, cleaned (human readable), or html formats.
 The base diff algorithm used is [Myer's diff algorithm](http://www.xmailserver.org/diff2.pdf).

 ## Current Status